lucidrains/transframer-pytorch/README.md

 - This work would not be possible without the generous sponsorship from <a href="https://stability.ai/">Stability AI</a>, as well as my other sponsors

+## Todo

+- [ ] figure out if dct can be directly extracted from images in jpeg format

 ## Citations

 ```bibtex